hrsh7th/nvim-insx/README.md

 # nvim-insx

-Flexible key mapping manager.
+nvim-insx is a flexible key mapping manager.

 https://github.com/hrsh7th/nvim-insx/assets/629908/ad878d95-c541-4d6c-b135-139d511602b8

-## Warning
+## Limitations and Warnings

-- The *basic* recipes supports dot-repeat
+- Dot-repeat is supported by only *basic* recipes.
-  - However, advanced recipes don't support dot-repeat.
+  - Note that dot-repeat may not work with the complicated recipes.
-- This plugin is *usually* works as expected.
+- This plugin *usually* works as expected.
-  - Does not aim to support to always work as expected because this plugin uses RegExp 😅
+  - It may fire the accidential action, because the regular expression does not caputure the structure of whole text.
-  - Not based on tree-sitter is intentional.
-I think regular expressions are great for control during editing.
+  - We do not intend to integrate with tree-sitter as control over the regular expression is more convenient and sufficient.
 - It is more convenient when used with vim-matchup.
-  - The demo image uses with vim-matchup. 👍
+  - A demonstration of vim-match usage can be referred to above.
 - This plugin provides *basic* cmdline-mode pairwise features.
-  - The advanced recipes aren't support cmdline-mode.
+  - The advanced recipes do not support cmdline-mode.
-- The `preset` change is not treat as `breakin change`
+- We can not accept the proposal for `preset` if it incorporates `breaking changes`.
-  - if you hope to fix preset behavior, please write your own mapping definitions in your vimrc. 😢
+  - Please write your own mapping definitions in your vimrc. 😢

 ## Usage

-This plugin does not provide any default mappings.
+This plugin provides no default mappings.
-You should define mapping by yourself like this.
+You need to define your custom mappings as follows.

-#### Use preset
+#### Preset

 ```lua
 require('insx.preset.standard').setup()
 ```

-#### Use recipe
+#### Recipe

 ```lua
 local insx = require('insx')